Introducing Neuron Runtime 2.x (libnrt.so)#

 Important

-To see details of Neuron component versions please see Release Content.
+To see details of Neuron component versions please see neuron-release-content.

 Important